-In this post, I will present an analysis of the main types of accommodations for tourists in Russia and what criteria to follow when choosing from among them.
-I also explain how Russian web booking platforms can find the best prices for your hotel stay.
+In this post, I tell you about the main types of accommodations for tourists in Moscow or St. Petersburg and what criteria to follow when choosing hotels, hostels or apartments.
+I also explain how and where to find the best prices.

 One of the most important parts of any trip, and one that often makes up half the cost of the trip, is the choice of accommodation.
 Good accommodations can make your trip memorable, while bad accommodations can ruin it entirely.

-In Russia you can find both excellent accommodations and horrible ones (I think more often than in Australia) as well.
+In Russia you can find both excellent accommodations and horrible ones (I think more often than in USA, Canada, United Kingdom or Australia) as well.
 Fortunately, major online booking platforms include many reviews that allow travelers to easily avoid choosing bad accommodations.

-In this post I try to analyze the main types of accommodations that exist in Russia and that I think are the most interesting when you are sightseeing on your own.
+In this post I tell you about the main types of accommodations in Russia and that I think are the most interesting when you are sightseeing on your own.

-I also try to explain the criteria that I usually follow when choosing and booking lodging on the trips that I myself have had to organize for family and friends visiting Moscow and St. Petersburg.
+I also explain the criteria that I usually follow when choosing and booking lodging.
 The best option for making your reservation is usually a Russian platform similar to Booking.com.

 1. Main types of accommodations in Russia